 HIE from Umbilical Cord Issues

-The umbilical cord is the baby’s sole source of oxygen and nutrients, thus it is critical that it functions properly.
-If the umbilical cord is blocked, compressed, or knotted, this can compromise the flow of oxygen and nutrients to the baby and cause injuries.
+- The umbilical cord is the baby’s sole source of oxygen and nutrients.
+It is considered the baby’s lifeline while in the mom’s uterus.
+If the umbilical cord is torn, blocked, compressed, or knotted, the baby may not get enough oxygen.Examples of umbilical cord issues include:

 - Nuchal cord: When the umbilical cord is wrapped around the baby’s neck.